willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

    * marked public, OR
    * lists the permissions required to view that data

-4. for nested structures, any child field that is public has public ancesters
+4. for nested structures, any child field that is public has public ancestors

 We can catch some of these issues in CI and need to write tests to verify them.

 This is slightly awkward when maintaining the schema because it would be more reasonable to have "no permissions required" mean that the field is public.
-However, it's possible to accidentally not specify the permissions and we don't want to be in that situation.
+However, it's possible to accidentally not specify the permissions, and we don't want to be in that situation.
 Thus, we decided to go with explicitly marking public fields as public.